 To prepare for training and subsequent employment, aspiring sterile processing technicians in Michigan may work on developing their communication, organization, planning, and problem-solving skills.
 Attention to detail is also crucial.

-Furthermore, some training programs and prospective employers may insist on applicants having at least a high school diploma or GED.
+Furthermore, some training programs and prospective employers may require applicants to have at least a high school diploma or a GED.

 Choosing a Program

-Candidates usually have to choose a training program to start their sterile processing technician career in Michigan.
+Candidates typically must choose a training program to begin their sterile processing technician career in Michigan.
 There are two main choices: academic programs and apprenticeship programs.

 Certificate Programs